 Night Vision and Halos After LASEK: What You Should Know

-If you’ve recently had LASEK surgery, you may have noticed something unusual when driving at night light halos, glare, or starburst patterns around headlights and street lamps.
+You may notice something unusual when driving at night after recently having LASEK surgery light halos, glare, or starburst patterns around headlights and street lamps.
+These visual effects can be surprising and may even feel a bit unsettling at first.

-In this article, we’ll explain why night vision changes and halos occur after LASEK, how long they last, and what you can do to help your vision stabilise comfortably and safely.
+In this article, we’ll explain why night vision changes and halos occur after LASEK, how long they usually last, and what you can do to help your vision stabilize comfortably and safely.
+Let’s walk through what to expect and how to support your recovery.

 Understanding Night Vision and the Human Eye

-At night or in low light, your eyes rely on rod cells in the retina, which are highly sensitive to light but less precise than cone cells (used for daytime vision).
+At night or in low-light settings, your eyes depend on rod cells in the retina, which are highly sensitive to light but less precise than the cone cells used for daytime vision.
+When your pupils naturally dilate in the dark, they let in more light including scattered or unfocused light caused by corneal healing leading to glare or halos.

 This is why night vision symptoms are common after laser procedures that reshape the cornea, such as LASEK or LASIK.
-As the corneal surface smooths and refines during healing, these effects typically fade.
+As the corneal surface gradually smooths and refines during healing, these visual disturbances typically fade, and night vision becomes clearer over time.

 Why LASEK Can Cause Halos and Glare